Nawaz-B-04/AirEase/README.md

-🛫 AirEase Airport System
+# 🛫 AirEase Airport System

 A comprehensive Java-based console application designed to simulate an airport information kiosk.
-AirEase provides passengers with instant and easy access to crucial airport information, from real-time flight details and terminal directions to essential travel tips and customer service contacts.
+AirEase provides passengers with instant access to crucial airport information.